open-telemetry/opentelemetry.io/content/en/docs/kubernetes/helm/collector.md

 ### Configuration

-The Collector chart requires that `mode` is set. `mode` can be either `daemonset`, `deployment`, or `statefulset` depending on which kind of Kubernetes deployment your use case requires.
+The OpenTelemetry Collector Chart requires that `mode` is set. `mode` can be either `daemonset`, `deployment`, or `statefulset` depending on which kind of Kubernetes deployment your use case requires.